 Like an Edward Gorey illustration transformed into a novel, this is a delightfully macabre romp through 18th-century Paris.
 What else could it be when severed heads, both waxen and fleshy, play such a prominent role in the plot?

 Little is a heroine to root for.
-Her life’s grim and grimy fairytale is an inspiring one that shows what happens when a miniature person embodies a big talent and an outsize dose of grit.
+Her life’s grim and grimy fairy tale is an inspiring one that shows what happens when a miniature person embodies a big talent and an outsized dose of grit.

 For this is true: Curtius, in his great hall, has abolished privilege!
 Curtius has dismissed all laws of etiquette.
 Curtius has done away with class.
 Where else in the world might a pauper approach a king?
 Might the mediocre touch genius?
 Might ugliness draw close — without shame — to beauty?
 The Cabinet is the only place. — Edward Carey